How do I prune my fruit tree?

 Most people fall into one of three categories when it comes to pruning their fruit trees: absolutely no idea what to do, to terrified to touch it or full steam ahead.
 Each of these has the potential to damage your tree but can be avoided by doing a little research and by following some simple steps.
-This blog will focus on the when and why of fruit tree pruning as well as the importance of setting pruning goals.
-Head over to our general tree pruning blog for details on how to make proper pruning cuts and the necessary equipment list.
+This article will focus on the when and why of fruit tree pruning as well as the importance of setting pruning goals.
+Head over to our general tree pruning articles for details on how to make proper pruning cuts and the necessary equipment list.

 The first thing you need is a reason for trimming the tree.
 This may sound silly but it is the main key for getting an outcome you will be happy with.
 For that to happen you need to have a clear picture of what your goals are.
 If you just go out and start cutting things just because they are there and easy to reach you will end up with a hack job that may be impossible to repair.
-Some of these reasons could be that the tree is too large, the fruit is out of reach, it looks sick and you want to improve the health of the tree or maybe it just hangs too low and you can’t walk/mow under it.
+Some of these reasons could be that the tree is too large, the fruit is out of reach, it looks sick and you want to improve the tree health or maybe it just hangs too low and you can’t walk/mow under it.

 Step two is to pick the best time to start cutting.
 It is always tempting to start when the weather is nice and it is an almost pleasant task.
 Unfortunately the best time to trim a fruit tree is in the dormant season, aka late winter or early spring prior to bud break.
 One advantage to this timing is that it is easier to see and correct the structure of the branches.
 The main time to avoid any serious pruning is during the late summer, this would stimulate a large flush of young tender growth that will be vulnerable to any kind of early freeze.
 Light pruning in summer to remove dead, diseased or insect infested limbs is just fine, even encouraged.